What Do Home Appraisers Look For In an Appraisal?

 The home appraisal process can be a daunting, weeks-long process, but with some anticipation and preparation, this step can be the key to realizing your home’s true value and ensuring that your hard work pays off.
 Whether you’re hoping to use your home’s appraised value to set a fair asking price, finalize the sale following an offer, or tap into your home’s equity, make the most of this useful tool by being ready for your home appraisal.

-When considering the complexities involved in selling your home traditionally—which includes appraisals, inspections, and navigating the emotional aspects of parting with a property—Truehold offers a compelling alternative with our sale-leaseback program.
+When considering the complexities involved in selling your home traditionally—which includes appraisals, inspections, and navigating the emotional aspects of parting with a property—Truehold offers a compelling alternative with our sell and stay transaction.
 This option simplifies the sales process by allowing you to sell your home and then lease it back.
 This means you can unlock the equity in your home without the need to relocate, providing a seamless transition without the usual stressors of moving.
 Interested in learning more?
 Request an offer today!

 Sources: